jorop/landscaping-docs/docs/landscapingvectorinterface.md

 ## Shapefile Attributes

+> Attributes TMaps are only available for UE5
 Attributes of a shapefile can be accessed through the `LandscapingVectorInterface` as shown below from `BP_VectorDataExample`:

 ![Example Blueprint](_media/shapefile_attributes.jpg)